raktimgogoi360/innoscripta/README.md

 ## Prerequisites

 - **Node.js**: Ensure you have Node.js installed.
 You can download it from [Node.js official site](https://nodejs.org/).   (**VERSION 16 is required to run this project**)
-- **MongoDB**: Ensure you have MongoDB installed and running.
-Alternatively, you can use a cloud MongoDB service like [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+- **ElasticSearch**: Ensure you have ElasticSearch installed and running if running from local system.
 - **Azure Subscription**: You need an Azure subscription to set up Azure Active Directory.

 ### Clone this project innoscripta.